daytonn/auto-gemsets/README.md

 ### Default Gemset:

-If you wish to have certain gems available globally no matter what project you're in, you may set a `DEFAULT_GEMSET` variable that points to a gemset directory that will be available no matter what specific project gemset is currently in use.
-To set a default gemset simply add the `DEFAULT_GEMSET` variable in your `.bashrc` or `.zshrc` file (it must be a valid path):
+A default gemset will be created for you based on your username.
+Given a username of `daytonn` on an OS X machine, the default gemset path would be `/Users/daytonn/.gemsets/daytonn`.
+If you wish to override this setting simply set the `DEFAULT_GEMSET` variable somewhere in your `.bashrc`, `.bash_profile`, or `.zshrc` depending on your environment:

     # auto-gemsets
-    export DEFAULT_GEMSET="$HOME/.gemsets/$USER"
+    export DEFAULT_GEMSET="/custom/path/to/default_gemset"

 auto-gemsets will add this gemset to your `GEM_PATH` and add it's bin directory to your `PATH`.
 This gemset will always be active.
 When another gemset is also active, installed gems will automatically belong to that gemset.
 When _ONLY_ the default gemset is active, installed gems will belong to the default gemset.